cc-qq-gg/awsome-vscode-keybord-shotcuts/README.md

 2. **Configure VSCode:** Follow the instructions in our documentation to import the shortcut configurations into your VSCode settings.
 3. **Start Coding:** Once configured, dive into your coding projects and experience the seamless workflow enabled by our shortcut configurations.

-### Contributing
-We welcome contributions from the VSCode community to make this repository even more comprehensive and valuable.
-Whether it's suggesting new shortcuts, refining existing configurations, or providing feedback, your input is highly appreciated.
-See our [Contribution Guidelines](CONTRIBUTING.md) for more details.

-### Support
-If you encounter any issues, have questions, or simply want to connect with fellow VSCode enthusiasts, join our community on [Discord](https://discord.gg/vscode-shortcuts)!

 ### Spread the Word
 Help us spread the word about this repository!
 Share it with your friends, colleagues, and on social media platforms to empower more developers with efficient coding shortcuts.